DanielBatesUK/cloudflare-api-dns-dynamic-ip/README.md

 Update the following

-- `[CLOUDFLARE-API-TOKEN-HERE]` Change this to the api token you created earlier.
+- `TOKEN="CLOUDFLARE-API-TOKEN-HERE"` Change `CLOUDFLARE-API-TOKEN-HERE` to the api token you created earlier (it's a string so keep it within quotes).
-- `[CLOUDFLARE-ZONE-ID-HERE]` Change this to the Zone ID you noted previously from the website overview dashboard.
+- `ZONEID="CLOUDFLARE-ZONE-ID-HERE"` Change `CLOUDFLARE-ZONE-ID-HERE` to the Zone ID you noted previously from the website overview dashboard (again, it's a string, so keep it within quotes).

 That's it for now.
 Save the file <kbd>Ctrl</kbd>+<kbd>o</kbd> then <kbd>Enter</kbd>.
 And exit nano with <kbd>Ctrl</kbd>+<kbd>x</kbd>.